purentap/Task-Board/README.md

 # Task-Board
 Task board web application made with Angular

-Used a local json server
+You should open a server in another terminal before running;

+ng serve
+npm run server